ptdewey/plantuml-lsp/README.md

 ```

 * NOTE: This assumes plantuml is set up as a filetype already
-* NOTE: cmd flag `--jar-path` is used to derive diagnostics.
+* NOTE: cmd flag `--exec-path` is used to derive diagnostics.
 The flag can optionally be omitted
+    * This argument allows for use of plantuml via a Jar or a system visible binary.

 ---